alphagov/government-service-design-manual/service-manual/technology/open-data.md

 You should consider privacy issues at the beginning of all discussions concerning the release of a new dataset or the building of or change to a digital service dealing with personal data.

 If you are using new technology to handle personal data or reusing the data in a different way, you may need to carry out a [Privacy Impact Assessment](http://ico.org.uk/for_organisations/data_protection/topic_guides/privacy_impact_assessment).
-This is a key part of the process for identifying and managing risk.
+This is an important part of the process for identifying and managing risk.

 ## Licensing your open data for reuse
 The Cabinet Office is preparing a new [Code of Practice (Datasets)](http://data.gov.uk/consultation/code-of-practice) (the consultation on this draft version is now closed).